a row of glass trophies

 • A description of the candidate's participation in extension or outreach programs and their impacts should be stated in this section.
 Focus on the involvement of the candidate should be a priority instead of a detailed program description.

-• In this section, the candidate should demonstrate how their career aligns with the Land Grant Mission, especially showing the integration of teaching, research, and education.
+• In this section, the candidate should demonstrate how their career aligns with the Land-Grant Mission, especially showing the integration of teaching, research, and extension.

 • Only the first page of the nomination cover letter and the first three pages of the nomination section will be evaluated in case they exceed the maximum length.